The value is in what gets used, not in what gets built.

 As an example, the epic to support a new missile on a fighter jet might be decomposed into 100 features, of which the first 70 in priority order would represent the MVP (i.e., the minimum required to achieve the mission).
 Once the first 70 features are built, tested, and deployed, agency leaders have full control over how much additional investment—via the remaining 30 features—is required.
 If the decision is made to deliver an additional 10 and then stop, the 20 lowest priority features simply would not be built.
 The agency, and taxpayers, would then save the cost of developing and maintaining those 20 potentially wasteful features over the entire useful life of the system!

 Traditional projects do not provide an equivalent mechanism.
-Once the time, cost, and scope are established, programs and their contracted industry partners are incented to deliver everything in the scope, regardless of real value.
+Once the time, cost, and scope are established, programs and their contracted industry partners are contractually and financially incentivized to deliver everything in the scope, regardless of the real value of the lowest priority features.

 Visualize the Flow of Value